 There is constant pressure for innovation in the food and beverage sector to be either healthier, cheaper, vegan, dairy-free, organic or to comply with ethical or sustainable methods of production.
 We may chuckle to ourselves as we see another milk alternative being introduced, or get disappointed when our favourite coffee shop doesn’t have the type of milk we like, without even considering the level of research and development that goes into bringing a milk alternative into the market.
-In this sector, it is estimated that R&D claims are made for only 1% of eligible expenditure, which is phenomenal considering the extent of qualifying R&D activity in the food and beverages sector.
+In this sector, it is estimated that research and development tax claims are made for only 1% of eligible expenditure, which is phenomenal considering the extent of qualifying R&D activity in the food and beverages sector.

-Only 1% of all claims are made by the food and beverage sector, despite being always pushed to innovate by consumer trends and regulation.
+Only 1% of all claims are made by the food and beverage sector, despite being always pushed to innovative by consumer trends and regulation

 R&D worthy activity doesnt only happen in a laboratory.
 From new products and flavours to changes in packaging and machinery, there is constant innovation in the food and beverage sector.
 The fact that only 1% of claims come from the food and beverage sector, highlights that some businesses may not realise the breadth of their R&D activity.

 A food and beverage company may be driven to innovation by consumer trends, such as gluten-free alternatives.
 There are also manufacturing factors that are part of R&D activity, such as having to create more products or those with a longer shelf life, or using new materials to reduce costs.
 Other factors that push food and beverage companies to innovate could be regulatory changes or sustainability factors, where companies may look for greener alternatives or substitutes for ingredients.
 With the consumer needs in the food and beverage sector always changing, there is a high likelihood your business may qualify for R&D tax credit, which can act as a welcome source of extra funds.

 What is R&D tax credit?